lmc-eu/spirit-design-system/CONTRIBUTING.md

 Use the relevant messages from the `#spirit-design-system-notifications_en` Slack channel that are sent to this channel after the automated publish is done.

 1. On the left panel of the Slack App there are Canvases.
-Click to them.
+Click on them.
 2. On the right top corner, there should be a green "+ New" button.
 Click on it.
 3. Use option "Start from a Template"
 4. Find "Spirit Design System Release Notes"